 In conjunction with the offices there is a fully equipped electronics lab as well as a robot controlled water tank setup for verification of acoustic performance of active ultrasonic tools.

-SPACE is a collection of downhole ultrasound scanners providing high-resolution measurements and 3D images real time.
+is a collection of downhole ultrasound scanners providing high-resolution measurements and 3D images real time.
 SPACE is partly based on technology from medical ultrasound imaging.
-For more information, see http://archerwell.com/product-service/wireline/space/
+For more information, see https://archerwell.com/product-service/wireline/space/

 The new generation SPACE tools have an improved operational envelope, higher data acquisition rate and a robust proprietary high speed telemetry system.
-SPACE Azimuthal Viewer (SPACE AV) is scanning the internal surfaces of the well, creating 2D and 3D images of the well interior with the option of measuring the internal profiles and dimensions.
+SPACE Panorama is scanning the internal surfaces of the well, creating 2D and 3D images of the well interior with the option of measuring the internal profiles and dimensions.

 Bergen Technology Center is one of the partners in the Centre for Innovative Ultrasound Solutions (CIUS) project at NTNU. https://www.ntnu.edu/web/cius-sfi-/cius